European Soil Database

+The European Soil Database is based on experts' knowledge.
+In addition to the European Soil Database, the European Commission runs the LUCAS topsoil survey collecting soil samples across the soils of European Union.
+Based on LUCAS topsoil database, scientists have modelled the spatial distribution of soil physical properties (Sand, Silt, Clay, Coarse fragments, etc).

 In an attempt to expand soil data at European scale, the European Commission Joint Research Centre runs the LUCAS topsoil survey collecting soil samples across the soils of European Union.
 Based on LUCAS topsoil database, scientists have modelled the spatial distribution of soil physical properties (sand, silt, clay, coarse fragments, etc).

 Additionally, in ESDAC, a number of mapping services has been developed in order to allow the public to navigate and query soil data.
 The ESDAC Map Viewer is a web-based application for the navigation of ESDB related data through a map interface.
 This map service allows interaction through soil parameter selection and map operations such as zooming and panning.
 The data can be queried and identified.
 According to INSPIRE principles, this application has been created and extended using international standards (OGC - WMS) so that it is possible to combine layers of maps located in different map servers all around the World.